rmelick/accounts-management/thoughts.md

 their own data).

-However, if this system is more of a integration service that syncs data from other services, such as the email system, training system, etc., then we may want to authenticate on a "service" level, instead of per-user.
-Service authentication would probably be through pre-shared API keys, or if all systems were running in the same kubernetes or cloud environment, I would look at things like Service Accounts or Workload Identity for authentication.
+However, if this system is more of a integration service that syncs data from other services, such as the email system, training system, etc., then we may want to authenticate on a "system to system" level, instead of per-user.
+System authentication would probably be through pre-shared API keys, or if all systems were running in the same kubernetes or cloud environment, I would look at things like Service Accounts or Workload Identity for authentication.
 Then, we could use an IAM tool to manage the authorization of which services are allowed to communicate with other services.